Satellite-im/testing-uplink/docs/ARIA_LABELS.md

 ## Aria Labels

 Under the Uplink repository code, several "aria_label" are added to elements from kit/src and UI/src inside the \*.rs files.
 These attributes are added to the UI elements from Uplink to be used later when creating locators to interact with the same elements inside the automated tests from Appium/WebdriverIO.
-When creating desktop builds for the application, these aria labels are added as "Accessibility ID" on MacOS and Class Name/Automation ID on Windows.
+When creating desktop builds for the application, these aria labels are added as "Accessibility ID" on macOS and Class Name/Automation ID on Windows.
 These are some of the preferred localization strategies used in automated frameworks due to reliability in identifying a single element and faster execution on tests instead of using Xpath, an alternative when no UI locators have been added to the elements yet.

 ## Screenobject Files